Otto-G/education-python/PythonForEverybody/README.md

 ## Chapter 4: Functions

 Functions are series of commands that perform some kind of computation.
-When a funciton is defined the name and the arguments that are needed in order to perform the computation.
+When a function is defined the name and the arguments that are needed in order to perform the computation.

 ### Built-in functions